Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

-We next turned to examining the networks' local topology, which differs markedly between evolved and random networks.
-We sought to identify the mechanism underlying long cycling behavior.
-We observed that the global properties of the Pareto front networks---specifically, their density and average degree---were similar to those of random networks.
+We then investigated the factors contributing to the variation in the set of Pareto optimal networks compared to the general population of networks.
+We found significant differences in the networks' local topology, which differs markedly between evolved and random networks.
+We observed that the Pareto front networks' global properties---specifically, their density and average degree---were similar to those of random networks.
 Yet, their local topology was dramatically different.
-When considering the 3-motif, i.e., a subset of three nodes in the graph with their connections, we discovered a subgroup of around thirty (out of a possible 3284) 3-motifs that were almost completely absent in the evolved networks (see Methods and Figure \ref{fig:fig2}.A).
-These \emph{forbidden motifs} were particularly interesting to study because they suggested a condition on the network's local connectivity that affected its evolved functionality.
+When considering 3-motifs, i.e., subsets of three nodes in the graph with their connections, we discovered a subgroup of around thirty (out of a possible 3284) 3-motifs that were almost completely absent in the evolved networks (see Figure \ref{fig:fig2}.A and Supp.
+Figure \ref{fig:motiflist_fig}.A).
+The existence of these \emph{suppressed motifs} suggests a condition on the network's local connectivity that affects its evolved functionality.

-To evaluate the impact of forbidden motifs on cycle length, we artificially created networks containing a high density of forbidden motifs (see Methods).
-We found that the average cycle length was significantly lower than expected in random networks, for all network densities ($p<0.0001$) (Figure \ref{fig:fig2}.B).
-We also found that the density of networks with a given maximum cycle length was lower than expected in random networks (Figure \ref{fig:fig2}.C).
+To evaluate the impact of suppressed motifs on cycle length, we artificially created networks containing a high density of suppressed motifs (see the ).
+We found that the average cycle length was significantly lower than expected in random networks for all network densities ($p<0.0001$) (Figure \ref{fig:fig2}.B).
+We also found that the density of networks with a given maximum cycle length was lower than expected in random networks (Figure \ref{fig:fig2}.
+C).
 To determine the specificity of the observed behavior, we next constructed networks containing a high density of randomly selected 3-node motifs.
-In this new population, we did not observe a decrease in the density of networks with a long cycle length (Figure \ref{fig:fig2}.C).
-These findings suggest that a decremented cycle length is specific to forbidden motifs and is not an artifact of a bias towards particular motifs.
+In this new population, we observed only a 20 \% decrease in the density of networks with a long cycle length; this is in comparison to a more than 95\% decrease for suppressed motifs networks (Figure \ref{fig:fig2}.
+C; see Supp.
+Figure \ref{fig:pval_fig} for $p$-values and confidence intervals).
+These findings suggest that a decremented cycle length is specific to suppressed motifs and is not purely an artifact of sampling over a limited number of motifs.

-However, there is more subtlety to the story than simply the presence of forbidden motifs.
-Specifically, we found that some networks had both a high density of forbidden motifs and a relatively long maximal cycle length.
-In what follows, we will refer to these networks as chimera networks.
-As an example, we found a 7-node network with a maximum cycle length of 21 (see Figure \ref{fig:fig2}.D).
-More generally, we observed that approximately 1 in 150 million networks that have been constructed to ensure a high density of forbidden motifs had this same maximum cycle length (21), a 98.2\% decrease from the expected proportion.
-Hence, while forbidden motifs generally decrement the network's dynamical complexity, there is a more fundamental mechanism at play.